Wing, thigh, breast, or drumstick?

 But that’s just my personal opinion.
 My husband will always take wings over any other cut.

 Then there are also the chicken thigh fans out there.
-Slightly higher in fat and calories, the thighs are more buttery and indulgent than the breast meat.
+Slightly higher in fat and calories, the thighs are more buttery and indulgent than the breast meat, a perfect choice for a dark meat main course.
 Plus, considering the amount of meat you get per pound, they’re often the most budget-friendly.

 So what do you do when you’re cooking for a group?
 Do you assume everyone is more health-conscious and bake breasts?
 Or go for the cheaper and, arguably, more fun to eat cuts?

 I’m here to tell you that luckily, you don’t have to choose.

 While buying individual cuts is convenient, whole roasted birds give you a choice of all the pieces, and are usually much more economical.